-APT Pattern Design I (3-3-0 hrs)
+APT 1745 Pattern Design I (3-3-0 hrs)

 Students practice the basic principles of pattern design for women's wear, particularly as they relate to the lower torso.
-Both flat pattern and draping methods are explored to create individual slopers and patterns.
-Students interpret fashion drawings and create patterns for skirts and pants.
+Both flat pattern and draping methods are used as students interpret fashion drawings to create patterns for skirts and pants, based on a standard size.
+Students solve fit challenges and further develop their drafting skills while creating lower torso slopers from individual body measurements.